crabcanon/angular2-ionic2-demo/README.md

     * SQLite DB
 6. How to use cordova plugins(both ionic-native and other extra cordova plugins) to access mobile native functionalities, such as network, device, battery, camera, file system etc.
 7. How to prepare and preload SQLite database once users install the app.
-8. How to implement InfiniteScroll && VirtualScroll for lists.
+8. How to implement InfiniteScroll for lists.
 9. How to integrate Firebase with the mobile app.

 ## Get started